The EASAS membership Fee 2022

-Deadline for the EASAS Membership Fee is 28th February 2021.
+Deadline for the next annual EASAS Membership Fee is 28th February 2022.
+Please remember to pay your annual fee.
+You will be notified.

 If you cannot remember your log-in, please contact firstname.lastname@example.org